typedef struct nng_pipe_s nng_pipe;

 Pipe objects may be destroyed by the

-They are also closed when the dialer or listener that created them is closed,
+They are also closed when their “owning” dialer or listener is closed,

 or when the remote peer closes the underlying connection.